-This Minnesota permit test, with multiple choice questions, is intended to help you prepare for the Minnesota driving test that is required before you can get your driver’s license.
-Passing the Minnesota permit test is as easy as 1 2 3 using our online interactive driving practice tests with high quality images.
-Study for this driver’s license practice test is completely free.
+This Minnesota permit test, with multiple-choice questions, is intended to help you prepare for the Minnesota driving test that is required before you can get your Minnesota driver’s license.
+Passing the Minnesota permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
+The study for this driver’s license practice test is completely free.

 Anyone who drives a motor vehicle on public streets or highways in Minnesota must carry a valid and unexpired driver’s license.
 You can take the knowledge test at driver examination stations located throughout the state.
 The knowledge test contains multiple choice and true or false questions that evaluate your knowledge and understanding of Minnesota traffic laws and road signs.
 The knowledge test may be offered on paper or on a computer.

 Minnesota Permit Test: Know what to study